dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 Build an OLS regression and Random Forest using `statsmodels` and `sklearn` together with some data on the value of NFL franchises over time.

-See Mimir for more details
+See Mimir for more details, and to submit your work.

 <!---